How to update a dapp chain

 Update by specifying different entry points

-Use this approach when you want to have a clear overview of old version's code.
+Use this approach to have a clear overview of the old version's code.

 An example project to demonstrate this approach is available at branch